MEXICO CITY: WHERE WORLDS COLLIDE

 We will also visit some of less urban areas in the outskirts of the city for an up-close look at traditions untainted by modernity, like pre-Hispanic agricultural practices, or what remains of the Aztec empire at the archeological site of Teotihuacán.
 And since we want to make sure you experience the food of the city and the ingredients as close as possible, we will be visiting several markets, tasting as we go, getting to know the spices, chiles, and everything in between.
 On a different day, we will be choosing ingredients as a group, for a cooking lesson led by Chef Iliana de la Vega.
 During this session, which will take place in a beautiful local kitchen, we will explore the ingredients and understand how to use them intuitively in your own cooking.

-The tour includes all meals taken with group (breakfast, lunch, dinner, snacks, and even ingredients that we will buy for the cooking session), transportation in a large and comfortable Mercedes van, all activities and entrances to museums, a cooking session led by Chef Iliana de la Vega, and 8 days, 7 nights at a beautiful 5-star hotel.
+The tour price, $3,200 per person, includes all meals taken with group (breakfast, lunch, dinner, snacks, and even ingredients that we will buy for the cooking session), transportation in a van, all activities and entrances to museums, a cooking session led by Chef Iliana de la Vega, and 6 days, 5 nights at a beautiful 5-star boutique hotel.
 It does not include airfare or alcoholic beverages outside of certain experiences and tastings which include alcohol.
 The tour will begin in Mexico City, so each person must fly there on their own, though we are more than happy to provide help with booking flights.
 We will arrange for people to be picked up and dropped off at the airport.